apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Live updates: Kamala Harris town hall on CNN | CNN Politics**
+**Washington state officials identify four new cases of bird flu, as H5N1 outbreak spreads**

-You can read more about it [here](https://www.cnn.com/politics/live-news/harris-town-hall-10-23-24/index.html).
+You can read more about it [here](https://www.foxnews.com/health/washington-state-officials-identify-four-new-cases-bird-flu-h5n1-outbreak-spreads).

 ## Requirements
 - Python 3.8